 We then cut to the old Fulton Fish Market, which has now moved to Brooklyn, but the streets are still here.
-Kevin walks across the street narrowly avoiding being run over by a fish van which contains the newly escaped from Prison Wet Bandits.
+Kevin walks across the street narrowly avoiding being run over by a fish van that contains the newly escaped from Prison Wet Bandits.

 The Bandits then presumably jump on the Tube up to 57th Street, which is a feasible Subway Journey.
-Here they emerge from the Subway and become the sticky bandits by robbing the Samaritans Santa.
+Here they emerge from the Subway and become the sticky bandits by robbing the Samaritan’s Santa.
 They then proceed east to meet up with their first Encounter with Kevin…

 Central Park Bridge – AKA Gapstow Bridge